MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 2. In your Edge browser, you should still have a tab open for the **Microsoft 365 admin center**.
 If not, open a new tab and enter the following URL: **https://admin.microsoft.com**.

 3. On the **Microsoft 365 admin center**, if necessary, select **...
 Show all**.
 Select **Compliance** under the **Admin centers** group.

 4. On the **Microsoft Purview** portal, in the left-hand navigation pane, select **Information protection** and then select **Labels**.

-5. On the **Labels** page, a warning message is displayed in the middle of the page indicating: **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
+5. On the **Labels** page, a warning message is displayed in a light yellow shaded box in the middle of the page indicating: **Your organization has not turned on the ability to process content in Office online files that have encrypted sensitivity labels applied and are stored in OneDrive and SharePoint.
 You can turn on here, but note that additional configuration is required for Multi-Geo environments.** <br/>

     Select the **Turn on now** button that appears on the right side of this message.
 This will enable Adatum to apply the Sensitivity labels inside its Microsoft 365 environment. <br/>